Company Administration

 • The Directors of the insolvent company have no control over the Company once in Administration.

-For more information about Bridge Newland’s Administration Services and Company Administration Advice please click on the link below which will enable you to download our free PDF guide.
+For more information about Bridge Newland’s Administration Services and Company Administration Advice please click on the link which will enable you to download our free PDF guide.

 Please note: A standard company administration is not the same as a pre pack administration.
 Full details about pre-packs can be found on our Pre-Pack Administration page